sashalex007/nrf51_android_app/README.md

 # NRF51 android app

-This is the android application complementary to my nrf51 firmware.
+This is the android application complementary to my nrf51 sensor tag firmware.
 This application will automatically connect to the device and will record/save sensor data on command

 Related projects:
 https://github.com/sashalex007/nrf51_MPU6050_calibrate